-I currently work closely with the Bristol Green Councillor group on matters pertaining to local government, and with Molly Scott Cato on matters pertaining to the EU and Brexit.
+I work with the Bristol Green Councillor group on matters pertaining to local government, and with our MEP Molly Scott Cato on matters pertaining to the EU and Brexit.

 After leaving Hartcliffe school in 1981, I initially worked in the construction industry and then reskilled to join the IT training industry where I worked for a local not-for-profit organisation supporting small business start-ups.
 I was then recruited by the US computer company DEC and worked closely with partners such as Microsoft, Cisco, Nokia, and with key clients in the City of London financial services industry and the UK retail industry.

 I have been involved in several grass-roots projects and I have written regularly on economic and political issues, particularly for the independent online newspaper Bristol 24-7.